It can be due to multiple causes, ranging from mild and temporary to severe medical conditions.

-These concerns are generally raised by parents during well-child appointments, although occasionally parents will schedule separate office visits.
+Parents raise these concerns during well-child appointments, although parents occasionally schedule separate office visits.

-The strange thing is that what we call growing pains are not actually growth related.
-But they affect children as they get older, which generally affects preschool-age and school-age children.
+The strange thing is that what we call growing pains are not growth-related.
+However, they affect children as they get older, which generally affects preschool-age and school-age children.

-Growing pains seem to be more common after a child has a particularly full day of sports.
+Growing pains seem more common after a child has a remarkably full sports day.

 Growing pains are different for everyone.
-Some children have a lot of pain, others don’t.
+Some children have much pain; others do not.
 Most children do not have pain every day.

 They can experiment for months or even years.
 Most children get over growing pains within a few years.

-The pain is usually felt in the late afternoon and evening, just before dinner time and before bedtime.
+The pain is usually felt in the late afternoon and evening, just before dinner and bedtime.
 Leg pains can hurt so much that they can wake your child from sleep.

-If your child seems perfectly fine in the morning, don’t be too quick to think he was faking it.
+If your child seems perfectly fine in the morning, do not be too quick to think he was faking it.
 The growing pains disappear in the morning.
 They generally do not interfere with a child’s ability to play sports or be active.

 Generally, growing pains are felt in both legs, especially in the front of the thighs, the back of the legs (calves), or behind the knees.

-Children who have growing pains are also more likely to have headaches and abdominal pain.
+Children with growing pains are also more likely to have headaches and abdominal pain.

 How are growing pains diagnosed?

-Lab studies and X-rays will not help your doctor diagnose growing pains, although the pictures can help rule out other more serious conditions.
+Lab studies and X-rays will not help your doctor diagnose growing pains, although the pictures can help rule out other more severe conditions.

-It is a clinical diagnosis that comes after an office visit and discussion with the child and the parent.
+It is a clinical diagnosis after an office visit and discussion with the child and the parent.

-The intensity and frequency of the growing pains varies.
+The intensity and frequency of the growing pains vary.
 They can range from minor pain to severe muscle cramping.
-But there are common factors you can expect to see:
+However, there are common factors you can expect to see:

 They usually occur in the legs and last five to 20 minutes, there could be multiple nights between episodes, or it could happen several nights in a row.

-A doctor can usually diagnose growing pains by examining your child and asking questions about his medical history and symptoms.
-That is why it is important to see the doctor if you think your child has growing pains or pain in the limbs.
+A doctor can usually diagnose growing pains by examining your child and asking about his medical history and symptoms.
+That is why you must see the doctor if you think your child has growing pains or pain in the limbs.